 Being Indians, we have heard about the idea of visiting Manali during the summer vacations at least a couple of times in our childhood days.
 Many of us must have even visited Manali several times with family and probably know all about the famous tourist spots and of course, the hot and hip Mall Road.
-Almost each one of us has one souvenir from the Mall road.
+Almost every one of us has one souvenir from the Mall road.
 Isn’t it?

 But, there is a lot more to Manali than just the crowded tourist destinations.
 I am sure adventure enthusiasts know that Manali is a major trailhead and a hotspot for many other adventure sports activities.

 So, let’s take a glance at what this beautiful Himachal Pradesh town is all about.
 You will find all you need to know about Manali here.

 Manali Sightseeing Places to visit in Manali and top attractions.